dmgottlieb/lookahead-stakes/first-pass-schelling-models.md

 * sample both Alice and Bob's recursive models and return the joint distribution,
 * both Alice and Bob reason to the depth given by the `depth` variable.

-(Also: a limitation of this implementation is that it doesn't use `dp.cache` from the `webppl-dp` module by Stuhlmüller.
-The built-in `mem` function won't work in mutual recursion.
-In complex deep recursions, this could be a real hit to efficiency, but it doesn't seem to matter here.)

 ~~~~
 var locationPrior = function() {